 These grounds are still relevant.
 Whilst there is no evidence that research activities at Signy Island have significantly altered the ecosystems there, a major change has occurred in the low altitude terrestrial system as a result of the rapidly expanding Antarctic fur seal (Arctocephalus gazella) population.
 Plant communities on nearby Signy Island have been physically disrupted by trampling by fur seals and nitrogen enrichment from the seals' excreta has resulted in replacement of bryophytes and lichens by the macro-alga Prasiola crispa.
 Low-lying lakes have been significantly affected by enriched run-off from the surrounding land.
 So far Moe Island has only been invaded by fur seals to a limited extent and its topography makes it less likely that seals will penetrate to the more sensitive areas inland.
-Moe Island has been visited on few occasions and has never been the site of occupation for periods of more than a few
+Moe Island has been visited on few occasions and has never been the site of occupation for periods of more than a few hours.

-Resolution 3 (2008) recommended that the "Environmental Domains Analysis for the Antarctic Continent", be used as a dynamic model for the identification of Antarctic Specially Protected Areas within the systematic environmental-geographical framework referred to in Article 3(2) of Annex V of the Protocol (see also Morgan et al., 2007).
-Using this model, ASPA 111 is contained within Environment Domain G (Antarctic Peninsula off-shore islands geologic).
-The scarcity of Environment Domain G, relative to the other environmental domain areas, means that substantial efforts have been made to conserve the values found within this environment type elsewhere: other protected areas containing Domain G include ASPAs 111, 112, 114, 125, 126, 128, 145, 149, 150, and 152 and ASMAs 1 and 4.
+Resolution 3 (2008) recommended that the "Environmental Domains Analysis for the Antarctic Continent", be used as a dynamic model for the identification of Antarctic Specially Protected Areas within the systematic environmentalgeographical framework referred to in Article 3(2) of Annex V of the Protocol (see also Morgan et al., 2007).
+Using this model, ASPA 109 is contained within Environment Domain G (Antarctic Peninsula off-shore islands geologic).
+The scarcity of Environment Domain G, relative to the other environmental domain areas, means that substantial efforts have been made to conserve the values found within this environment type elsewhere: other protected areas containing Domain G include ASPAs 111, 112, 125, 126, 128, 145, 149, 150, and 152 and ASMAs 1 and 4.
+Resolution 3 (2017) recommended that the Antarctic Conservation Biogeographic Regions (ACBRs) be used for the 'identification of areas that could be designated as Antarctic Specially Protected Areas within the systematic environmental-geographic framework referred to in Article 3(2) of Annex V to the Environmental Protocol.
+ASPA 109 sits within Antarctic Conservation Biogeographic Region (ACBR) 2 South Orkney Islands.